Forecast Driven Distribution

 Fallback %

-Fallback percentages are used when no active forecast is available for any of the given workload.
+Fallback percentages are used when no active forecast is available for any of the given work type.
 In that case, entire routing shifts to fallback percentages and distribution of cases happens according to the defined fallback percentages.

 Scenarios & Customer Impact